MohammedAbdulAhadSaud/RedTeam-Advisories-Archive/OAuth_vulnerabilities.md

 *   **CWE Mapping**: CWE-601 (Open Redirect), CWE-20 (Improper Input Validation)
 *   **OWASP Top 10 Reference**: A01:2021-Broken Access Control

+---

+## 🌐 What is OAuth 2.0?

+**OAuth 2.0 (Open Authorization)** is an industry-standard delegation framework that allows a third-party website or client application to access restricted user resources on another service (the Identity Provider or IdP) without exposing the user's actual login credentials or password.

+Instead of credentials, OAuth relies on a system of short-lived **access tokens** issued via cryptographic handshakes.
+The protocol is inherently complex and loosely defined, leaving significant room for implementation logic flaws and misconfigurations on both the client application side and the central authentication service layer.

+---

 #### Low-Level Architectural Mechanics
 The vulnerability relies on a weak string-matching logic on the Authorization Server.
 Instead of validating the exact `redirect_uri` string, the server only checks if the incoming path **starts with** an allowed prefix.